 3. You Should Seek Medical Attention Promptly

-As with any type of auto accident, one of the most important things you can do after a rental car accident is to seek medical attention.
-If you are from out of town and you aren’t sure where to go, we can refer you to a local provider who specializes in diagnosing and treating traumatic injuries.
-You should not wait until you get home to seek treatment.
+As with any auto accident type, one of the most important things you can do after a rental car accident is to seek medical attention.
+If you are from out of town and aren’t sure where to go, we can refer you to a local provider specializing in diagnosing and treating traumatic injuries.
+It would help if you did not wait until you get home to seek treatment.
 Many types of traumatic injuries can worsen or lead to complications if not treated promptly, and flying with certain types of injuries can be dangerous.

 4. Drivers’ Insurance Companies Will Be Liable for Rental Car Accidents in Most Cases

 As we mentioned above, in most cases, rental car accidents will be resolved through payment under the at-fault driver’s insurance policy.
 Alaska is not a “no-fault” insurance state, so negligent drivers can be held accountable regardless of the severity of the injuries resulting from a collision.
-However, in order to file a successful claim, you must have proof of liability, so it is important that you hire an attorney to conduct an investigation promptly.
-This is true whether you were driving a rental car or you were hit by an out-of-state rental car driver.
+However, to file a successful claim, you must have proof of liability, so you must hire an attorney to conduct an investigation promptly.
+This is true whether you were driving a rental car or an out-of-state rental car driver hit you.

 5. In Some Cases, Rental Car Companies Can Be Held Liable

-While most rental car accident cases involve auto insurance claims, in some cases accident victims can file claims against the rental car companies.
+While most rental car accident cases involve auto insurance claims, in some cases, accident victims can file claims against rental car companies.
 The most common scenario in which this is the case is when a rental car company rents an unsafe vehicle.
-If a rental car is in need of repair or has not been properly maintained, then the rental car company could be liable if an issue with the vehicle causes a collision.
+If a rental car needs repair or has not been properly maintained, the rental car company could be liable if an issue with the vehicle causes a collision.
 Examples of repair and maintenance issues that can potentially lead to accidents include: